Destinations

 webhook_api_access | Generic webhooks | Operator-specified (commented out by default) |

 You only need to bind the references for destination families you actually use.
-The post-install template lets you comment out any section you don’t need — see Installation for the walkthrough.
+The in-product wizard (recommended) only generates SQL for the type you’re adding.
+The bulk script (described below) lets you comment out any section you don’t need.

-In the Zeotap UI, choose Destinations → Add destination and pick the destination type.
-The field set is identical to cloud Zeotap — for OAuth destinations, the UI walks you through the OAuth flow; for API-key destinations, it asks for credentials directly.
+Once the EAI for the destination type is bound, the configuration flow is identical to cloud Zeotap — for OAuth destinations, the UI walks you through the OAuth flow; for API-key destinations, it asks for credentials directly.
 Zeotap stores the credentials in the in-account Postgres metadata store (encrypted at rest).

 When the destination runs, the connector running in the SPCS service (or in an ephemeral job service for sync runs) opens an outbound HTTPS request to the destination’s host.
-The request leaves through the EAI you bound in post-install-eais.sql.
-If the EAI isn’t bound — for instance, you commented out a section and now want to use that destination — the connector returns an External access integration not enabled error and the UI shows it on the destination’s status panel.
+The request leaves through the EAI for that destination type.
+If the EAI ever stops being bound — for instance, the operator drops it — the connector returns an External access integration not enabled error and the UI shows it on the destination’s status panel; the wizard can be re-run to re-provision.

 Bring-your-own EAI for destinations outside the catalog